 Grades and degrees are posted on your record as they are received.
 If you wish to see your grades by semester, you can view and print them through Student Center.

-For conduct matters adjudicated under the Campus Code of Conduct and the Procedures for the Resolution of Reports Against Students Under Policy 6.4, the following will result in a permanent transcript notation:
+For conduct matters adjudicated under the Student Code of Conduct and Procedures and the Procedures for the Resolution of Reports Against Students Under Policy 6.4, the following will result in a permanent transcript notation:

 - Dismissal after a finding of responsibility,

 - Suspension after a finding of responsibility, and

 - Withdrawal from the institution while such a matter is pending.

 A finding of responsibility is a finding made by an appropriate university official or officials in a university proceeding, including as a part of an agreement with the student(s) resolving the conduct matter.
 If the underlying finding of responsibility is vacated for any reason the transcript notation will be removed.

 Students may submit a written application requesting that a suspension notation be removed to the Office of Student Conduct and Community Standards.
 Suspension notations will remain in place for at least one year following the completion of a suspension and applications for removal will not be accepted prior to this minimum time period.
 Transcript notations after dismissal or withdrawal are not eligible for removal.

 Applications for removal of a suspension notation will be reviewed by the Vice President for Student and Campus Life (VP SCL) or designee.
 Applications must be 4,000 words or less and include a personal statement in addition to any other information, letters, and/or documentation the student wishes to be considered by the VP SCL or designee.
 The VP SCL or designee will set a reasonable timeline for handling the application for removal.
 If an application for removal is denied, the applicant may submit a second application for removal no earlier than six months after denial for the first application.
 Any subsequent applications by that individual will not be considered.